Our board

 Chair

-Shane is a Wakka Wakka, Bundjalung man from Northern NSW/South East Queensland and first joined the Board as a non-Executive Director in 2018.
-He has over 15 years’ experience at a Senior Executive level in the Government, Not for Profit and Private sectors.
-Most recently, Shane was a Director at PwC’s Indigenous Consulting (PIC) and CEO of Evolve FM.
+Shane is a Wakka Wakka, Bundjalung man from Northern NSW/South East Queensland and first joined the Board as a non-executive Director in 2018.
+He has over 15 years of experience at a senior executive level in the government, not-for-profit, and private sectors.
+Most recently, Shane joined the NSW Premier’s Department as Deputy Secretary of Aboriginal Affairs and has been Director at PwC’s Indigenous Consulting (PIC) and CEO of Evolve FM.

-Shane successfully led the transformation of the NSW Aboriginal Housing Office change and reform program for three years as the Chief Executive Officer.
-In that time he established a skills-based independent board, established a senior management team, stabilised the operations, implemented a change and reform program, introduced a client-focused approach, introduced a project and program management discipline to the organisation, and finalised and closed out old projects to regain community confidence and organisational reputation.
+As the Chief Executive Officer, Shane successfully led the transformation of the NSW Aboriginal Housing Office change and reform program for three years.
+In that time, he established a skills-based independent board, established a senior management team, stabilised the operations, implemented a change and reform program, introduced a client-focused approach, introduced a project and program management discipline to the organisation, and finalised and closed out old projects to regain community confidence and organisational reputation.

 Board member